John Ruhl

 The CMB is almost uniform in its brightness across the sky; its brightness at frequencies from roughly 0.5 mm to 10 cm is very close to that of a 2.7 K Planck blackbody.
 However, there are small variations in the brightness, at the level of tens of microKelvin.
 It is also slightly polarized.
 By studying these temperature variations and the polarization, we have learned many interesting things (including the global curvature of spacetime in the universe, the amount of normal matter, and the amount and nature of the dark matter and “dark energy” in the universe), and will learn even more in the future.

-Our other main project is the South Pole Telescope, which is a 10m diameter telescope located at the South Pole.
-We are currently observing with a camera that is optimized to look for clusters of galaxies via the Sunyaev-Zeldovich effect (using the CMB as a “backlight”), and to characterize the temperature variations of the CMB on very small angular scales (down to 1 arcminute).
-These observations tell us about the history of structure formation in the universe, and hopefully more about the nature of Dark Energy.
+One is the South Pole Telescope (SPT), a 10m diameter telescope located at the South Pole.
+We are currently observing with a camera (“SPT-3G”) that is optimized to look for clusters of galaxies via the Sunyaev-Zeldovich effect (using the CMB as a “backlight”), and to characterize the temperature and polarization variations of the CMB on very small angular scales (down to 1 arcminute).
+These observations tell us about Dark Matter, Dark Energy, and the history of structure formation in the universe.

 Publications